binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ##### Entered by People (manually)

-Risks that Solution Causes
-%% Discuss how KeePass can be broken

-Password databases/managers can provide a huge improvement on not using them and resorting to storing secrets in insecure places such as unencrypted files, on post-it notes, and using the same or similar passwords across many accounts.
+Password databases/managers can provide a huge improvement over not using them and resorting to storing secrets in insecure places such as unencrypted files, on post-it notes, and using the same or similar passwords across many accounts.
 If a password database is used correctly, all passwords will be unique and unmemorable.

 One risk is that using a password database but not changing habits like the above, may improve your security every so slightly at best.
 You must change the way you think about passwords and other secrets you enter manually.

 There are [tools](https://github.com/denandz/KeeFarce) that can break password databases also.
 Understand how they do this and make sure you do not do what they require to succeed.
-The shorter the duration you have the password database running, the less likely an attack will occur.
+The shorter the duration you have the password database running, the less likely an attack will be successful.
 Also configure the duration that a secret is in memory to the minimum possible.

 ##### Entered by Software (automatically) {#cloud-risks-that-solution-causes-storage-of-secrets-credentials-and-other-secrets-entered-by-software}